postcss/postcss/README.md

 * [`postcss-svgo`] processes inline SVG through [SVGO].
 * [`postcss-url`] rebases or inlines `url()`s.
 * [`webpcss`] adds URLs for WebP images for browsers that support WebP.
-* [`postcss-assets-rebase`] Copies all assets to specified folder and rebases their paths.

 ### Grids